 You don't have to answer every one of these questions for every photo you collect.

-Some images will stand out because of their use of color, others will use lighting you love.
-Note the characteristics that are most important in your images.
+Some images will stand out because of their use of different color, others will use lighting you love.
+Note the characteristics and that are most important in your images.

 After you've collected several photos and some favorites have emerged, you can analyze those images in greater detail if you like.